Up to 10,000 fans allowed at Tokyo Olympics events: organisers

 But the vaccine rollout has been slower than in many developed countries, only picking up speed in recent days.
 Around 6.5 percent of the population is now fully vaccinated.

-Organisers also face a sceptical public.
-Polls have regularly shown most Japanese would prefer to see the Games delayed further or cancelled altogether.
+Polls in Japan have regularly shown most Japanese would prefer to see the Games delayed further or cancelled altogether.

 A survey published Monday found around a third of respondents want the Games to happen, up from 14 percent last month, though a majority still prefer further delay or cancellation.